-Specific comments on protocols and methods described in MonitoringMethods.org

-The need for improved Effectiveness Monitoring was previously identified by ISRP.
-According to the proposal this was not possible at most sites, for a variety of reasons.
-As a result, three bypass traps were installed in the John Day watershed and three additional sites were to be established in 2013.
+Specific comments on protocols and methods described in MonitoringMethods.org pass traps were installed in the John Day watershed and three additional sites were to be established in 2013.
 There is no discussion of how these sites were selected or any findings, other than the number and species of fish trapped.
 As well, no location is given for the new sites.
 It was also mentioned that there are continuing difficulties in funding of effectiveness monitoring.
 Effectiveness monitoring needs additional attention.
 Further, there was no mention of ISEMP or AEM or any future program involvement with monitoring.